 Uri-Rotstock, Mountain summit in Uri Canton, Switzerland

-Uri-Rotstock is a 2928-meter mountain summit in Uri Canton with a sharp triangular peak formed by brown shale and limestone rock layers.
-The steep walls drop away on all sides, offering different views of the surrounding terrain from various angles.
+Uri-Rotstock is a mountain summit in Uri Canton, Switzerland, rising to about 2928 meters with a sharp triangular peak made of brown shale and limestone.
+The steep flanks drop away on all sides, giving different views of the surrounding Alps depending on where you stand.

 The community of curious travelers